-Suffering Church Action and Awareness Week this year runs from Sunday 5 November to Sunday 12 November.
+Suffering Church Action and Awareness Week (SCAAW) this year runs from Sunday, November 5, to Sunday, November 12.
 The theme will be "Because of the Lord's great love we are not consumed, for his compassions never fail" (Lamentations 3:22).

-Be a part of SCAAW as we stand with our suffering Church family in thought, prayer and practical action.
+Be a part of SCAAW as we stand with our suffering Church family in thought, prayer, and practical action.

 Remember to put SCAAW into your church's diary.
-You can make a difference to the lives of our poor and persecuted brothers and sisters by praying, raising funds and informing others about the suffering of Christians by holding an event at your local church or group.
+You can make a difference to the lives of our poor and persecuted brothers and sisters by praying, raising funds, and informing others about the suffering of Christians by holding an event at your local church or group.

-Contact your local Barnabas office today to register for your SCAAW inspirational resource pack with everything you need, including an A3 poster to advertise your event, eightday devotional booklet, SCAAW 2023 bookmark, and Barnabas Aid's Praying for the Suffering Church booklet.
+Contact the Barnabas office (address on inside front cover) today to register for your SCAAW inspirational resource pack with everything you need including an A3 poster to advertise your event, eight-day devotional booklet, SCAAW 2023 bookmark and Barnabas Aid's Praying for the Suffering Church booklet.
 Further resources will be in the next issue of the Barnabas Aid magazine.